threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 ### zinit Folder

 Next, we want to take a look at the zinit folder.

+But first, what is zinit?
+In a nutshell, zinit is a process manager (pid 1) that knows how to launch, monitor and sort dependencies.
+It thus executes targets in the proper order.
+For more information on zinit, check the [zinit repository](https://github.com/threefoldtech/zinit).

 When we start the Docker container, the files in the folder zinit will be executed.

 If we take a look at the file `ssh-init.yaml`, we find the following: